 A defendant can move to set aside a default.
 SCR-Dom.Rel.
 55.

-Consents
+Consents/Settlement

 - A defendant can sign a consent/consent answer.
 Consent answers can be filed with the complaint or later. - Pursuant to SCR-Dom.Rel.
-2, a consent answer can be signed under penalty of perjury without a notarization. - Even when a case is by consent/uncontested, the court will usually require a very brief presentation of evidence before entering a custody order.
+2, a consent answer can be signed under penalty of perjury without a notarization.